Snake worship: Mami Wata

 Mami Wata is a water spirit or class of spirits associated with fertility and healing, usually depicted as a woman holding a large snake or with the lower body of a serpent or fish.
-She is worshipped in West, Central, and Southern Africa and the African diaspora.
+She is worshiped in West, Central, and Southern Africa and the African diaspora.

 Ancient Egypt

-Ancient Egyptians worshipped snakes, especially the cobra.
-The cobra was not only associated with the sun god Ra, but also many other deities such as Wadjet, Renenutet, Nehebkau, and Meretseger.
+Ancient Egyptians worshiped snakes, especially the cobra.
+The cobra was not only associated with the sun god Ra, but also with many other deities such as Wadjet, Renenutet, Nehebkau, and Meretseger.

-Serpents could also be evil and harmful such as the case of Apep.
+Serpents could also be evil and harmful, such as the case of Apep.
 The serpent goddess Meretseger is regarded ambivalently with both veneration and fear.

 Charms against snakes were inscribed or chanted, sometimes even to protect the dead; There are known charms against snakes that invoke the snake deity Nehebkau.

-Wadjet was the patron goddess of Upper Egypt, and was represented as a cobra with spread hood, or a cobra-headed woman.
-She later became one of the protective emblems on the pharaoh's crown once Upper and Lower Egypt were united.
-She was said to 'spit fire' at the pharaoh's enemies, and the enemies of Ra.
+Wadjet, the patron goddess of Upper Egypt, was depicted either as a cobra with a flared hood or as a woman with a cobra's head.
+After the unification of Upper and Lower Egypt, she became one of the protective emblems adorning the pharaoh's crown.
+According to tradition, she was believed to “spit fire” at the enemies of both the pharaoh and the sun god Ra.
 Sometimes referred to as one of the eyes of Ra, she was often associated with the lioness goddess Sekhmet, who also bore that role.